stefanoverna/graphql8/guides/fields/arguments.md

 end
 ```

-The corresponding GraphQL query will look like:
+The corresponding GraphQL8 query will look like:

 ```graphql
 {